lVlyke/starfield-mod-loader/README.md

 If you enabled the **Manage Config/INI Files** option for your profile, you will be able to select the "Config" option from the dropdown at the top of the Plugins list.
 From this section you can edit your profile-specific config/INI files.

+If profile-managed config/INI files are disabled, you will see an option in the "Actions" section to view external config files if any are found.

 ## Activate your mods

 To enable mods in the game you must first activate them.
 Press the **Activate Mods** button in the **Actions** section and your mods will be deployed to the **Mod Base Directory**.